 Main Article Content

-The aim of this article is to highlight the varied presentation and management of vallecular cysts.
-Three children with diagnosis of vallecular cyst presented in our department were reviewed retrospectively for clinical presentation, diagnostic tools and treatment options.
-All three cases presented with respiratory and feeding difficulty.
-Diagnosis in all the three cases was made with laryngoscopy (flexible/direct) and imaging.
-All three patients were treated by transoral approach aimed for excision of cyst using cold instruments.
-Postoperative period was uneventful and no recurrences were observed on the long-term follow up.
-Vallecular cysts should be considered as one of the differentials in children with respiratory distress and dysphagia in spite of being a rare anomaly.
-Direct transoral approach for excision of the vallecular cyst is recommended as a safe and reliable method with no recurrences till date.
+The current article aims to highlight the varied presentation and management of vallecular cysts.
+We report three children, aged four years, 11 months and three days, diagnosed with vallecular cyst presenting to the Chacha Nehru Bal Chikitsalaya hospital, New Delhi, India in 2018 and 2019.
+They were reviewed retrospectively for clinical presentation, diagnostic tools and treatment options.
+All three cases had respiratory and feeding difficulties.
+The diagnosis in all of the three cases was made with laryngoscopy (flexible/direct) and imaging.
+All three patients were treated with the transoral approach aimed at the excision of the cyst using cold instruments.
+The postoperative period was uneventful.
+No recurrences were observed during the long-term follow-up.
+Vallecular cysts should be considered as one of the differentials in children with respiratory distress and dysphagia despite being a rare anomaly.
+A direct transoral approach is recommended for the excision of the vallecular cyst as it is a safe and reliable method with no recurrences to date.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.